sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

 14. Now we need to assign each class to the high or the low expected user accuracy group.

   a.
 Think about your forest and non-forest classes.
 Which do you think should be high confidence?
 Which should be low confidence?
 Why?
   b.
-Click on the box under **“high confidence”** and assign your high confidence class(es). **For this exercise, please assign both Forest & Non-forest to the high confidence class.
-If you assign either to the low confidence class, you will not be able to use the CEO-SEPAL bridge in Exercise 4.2.**
+Click on the box under **“high confidence”** and assign your high confidence class(es). **For this tutorial, please assign both Forest & Non-forest to the high confidence class.**
   c.
 Then, click on the box under **“low confidence”** that appears and assign the corresponding class(es).
   d.
 If you make a mistake, there’s no way to remove the classes.
 However, just change one of the sliders slightly, move it back, and the class assignments will have been reset.